5App Limited (“we“, “us”, “our”) are committed to protecting and respecting your privacy.

 - Withdraw your consent to us processing your personal data, at any time.

-Please note that where we process your personal data for marketing purposes, if you change your mind about being contacted in the future, you can also “opt out” at any time by clicking the “unsubscribe” link at the bottom of any email.
+Please note that if you change your mind about being sent marketing emails, you can also “opt out” at any time by clicking the “unsubscribe” link at the bottom of any marketing email.
 Once you “opt out”, you will no longer receive any marketing emails from us.
 We will continue to communicate with you regarding your service billing and support via email.

 We retain personal data for as long as necessary for the relevant activity for which it was provided or collected.
 This will be for as long as we provide access to the Services to you.
 However, we may retain personal data for longer where reasonably necessary to comply with our legal obligations (including law enforcement requests), to meet regulatory requirements, to maintain security, to improve and develop the Services, to prevent fraud and abuse, to resolve disputes, enforce any legal agreement with you, or to fulfil your request to “unsubscribe” from further messages from us.